SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 Arthur Andersen … Created a video training program and was Keynote Speaker at their national Leadership Conference.

 “At Merrill Lynch, we strongly advocate the pursuit of personal and professional goals for our employees, especially during difficult economic times.
 Your message regarding the importance of achieving goals, both large and small, resonated with our employees and helped them to realize that success comes in many sizes.”
-Bryan C. Vielchr, Managing Director
+Bryan C. Vielchr, Managing Director, Merrill Lynch.

 “Susan Ford Collins is a consultant to the titans of industry,” Kerry Brock, Freedom Speaks, The Freedom Foundation.
-And advised on Y2K strategies for CNN.
+And I consulted on Y2K strategies for CNN.

 “Susan Ford Collins is one of the most enthusiastic people I have ever interviewed.
 During her stories, I had to hold back from laughing and crying out loud—on camera.
 You see the passion in her eyes and hear the dedication in her voice.
 I didn't want to stop; she just motivates you to do more.
 As a result, our five-tape video series is a Telly Award winner.”
 Julia Bengis, Producer, Educational Management Group, division of Simon & Schuster.
 2000